explorer436/explorer-git-repo/HelpfulTools.md

 * File managers
 	* Thunar
 	* PCManFM
-	* Vifm is a curses based vi[m] like file manager extended with some useful ideas from mutt.
+	* Vifm is a curser based vi[m] like file manager extended with some useful ideas from mutt.
 If you use vi[m], vifm gives you complete keyboard control over your files without having to learn a new set of commands.
 It goes not just about vi[m] like keybindings, but also about modes, options, registers, commands and other things you might already like in vi[m].

 * System Monitors
 	* HTop

 * Screenshot utility
-	* Flameshot
+	* Flameshot (never used)

 * Graphics tools
 	* Blender (never used)